 Cheapest Gusto plan in 2026

-Gusto Simple at $40 base plus $6 per employee is the cheapest published Gusto tier.
+Gusto Simple at $49 base plus $6 per employee is the cheapest published Gusto tier.
 This page is the honest accounting of what Simple gives you, what it does not, and the single headcount number that forces you onto Gusto Plus whether you wanted to or not.

 True monthly cost at common headcounts

 Numbers below assume single-state employees, no add-on services, no off-cycle runs.
-Source: the Gusto pricing page as of April 2026.
+Source: the Gusto pricing page as of June 2026.
 Verify on the vendor pricing page before buying.

 The Plus column is what you pay if you trigger the multi-state requirement.
-The jump is roughly 2x at every headcount, which is the most expensive moment in a Gusto customer's first year.
+The jump is roughly 1.7x to 2x at every headcount, which is the most expensive moment in a Gusto customer's first year.

-Everything Gusto Simple includes at $40 + $6
+Everything Gusto Simple includes at $49 + $6

 Gusto Simple is one of the few cheap payroll plans that bundles tax filing and year-end forms into the base price.
 That is the headline reason small businesses keep landing on it despite cheaper sticker competitors.
-Here is the unedited inclusion list as of April 2026.
+Here is the unedited inclusion list as of June 2026.

-• Federal and state tax filing.
+- Federal and state tax filing.
 Federal 941, 940, 944, state unemployment, state income withholding.
 Gusto files and pays on your behalf.

-• Year-end W-2 and 1099-NEC.
+- Year-end W-2 and 1099-NEC.
 No per-form fee.
 Year-end forms are part of the monthly fee, not a separate January charge.

-• Direct deposit.
+- Direct deposit.
 Standard 4-day deposit included.
 Next-day and same-day deposit require the Plus tier.

-• Unlimited payroll runs.
+- Unlimited payroll runs.
 Off-cycle bonuses, corrections, terminations cost nothing extra.

-• New-hire reporting.
+- New-hire reporting.
 Automatic to the state agency in your home state.

-• Self-service employee portal.
+- Self-service employee portal.
 Employees access pay stubs, W-2s, and tax documents.

-• Workers comp integration.
+- Workers comp integration.
 Pay-as-you-go workers comp via NEXT or AP Intego, billed separately by the carrier.

-• Health benefits broker.
+- Health benefits broker.
 Optional integration with health insurance brokers, no Gusto fee for the broker connection itself.

 The honest summary is that Simple includes essentially everything a single-state SMB needs to run compliant payroll.
 The cheapness is real.
 The trap is what is not in the list, and that list is one item long.